babahayo1/aas2024keamananjaringan/README.md

     ```

 **Questions:**
-1. How can you confirm the presence of an SQL injection vulnerability?
+1. how can you confirm the presence of an SQL injection vulnerability?
-2. What data can you extract from the database using SQL injection?
+2. what data can you extract from the database using SQL injection?

 #### 4. Enumerating the File Server
 **Objective:** Enumerate the file shares available on the Samba server.